e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 15.3 Torture test for the §9 staging shapes: filter, joystick and GUI

-The exercise that selected per-[device](#g-device) [cells](#g-cell) ([§9.4][s9-4]) and produced the [§9.7][s9-7]
+This case study is the exercise that selected per-[device](#g-device) [cells](#g-cell) ([§9.4][s9-4]) and produced the [§9.7][s9-7] [contracts](#g-contract).
+Setup (the `sketch_io.jl` listing): a first-order filter with root inputs `u_cmd` and `τ`;
-[contracts](#g-contract).
-Setup (the `sketch_io.jl` listing): a first-order filter with root inputs `u_cmd` and `τ`; a fictitious 100 Hz single-axis joystick streaming a slow ramp onto `u_cmd` (complete writer); a 60 Hz GUI with sliders for both [slots](#g-slot) (sparse writer); 50 Hz [boundaries](#g-boundary); pace 1.
+a fictitious 100 Hz single-axis joystick streaming a slow ramp onto `u_cmd` (complete writer); a 60 Hz GUI with sliders for both [slots](#g-slot) (sparse writer); 50 Hz [boundaries](#g-boundary); pace 1.
 The interference on `u_cmd` is the point.

-The user-level listing came out identical across the three candidate staging shapes — ergonomics cannot discriminate between them; behavior under a concrete interleaving did:
+Three candidate staging shapes were on the table: **per-slot cells**, a shared **[batch](#g-batch) stack**, and **per-device cells**.
+The user-level listing came out identical across all three — ergonomics cannot discriminate between them; behavior under a concrete interleaving did.

+**Slot exclusivity rules out the very contest the setup builds.** Under slot exclusivity ([§9.3][s9-3]) the contested-`u_cmd` scenario cannot arise — a second writer on `u_cmd` is an attach-time error.
+What the test settles is therefore the cell *shapes*: atomicity, [coalescing](#g-coalescing), pause behavior and the peek rule.
+Its conflict-precedence comparison and the active-widget stage-every-pass contract ([§9.7][s9-7]) describe a contested-slot world the design does not have.
+The findings below are read under that scope.

-- **Drag against the stream** (the user grabs the `u_cmd` slider while the joystick streams): under per-slot cells and the [batch](#g-batch) stack, each [frame](#g-frame)'s conflict resolves by last-store/last-push wall-clock order — with 16.7 ms renders against 10 ms polls, the applied input alternates between drag value and ramp on the cadence beat, the filter visibly wobbles, and the pattern differs run to run (the [trace](#g-trace) replays any given run exactly; the behavior is still a timing artifact).
-Under per-device cells the GUI stages in every drag frame (≥ one render per 20 ms frame, plus the active-widget contract), so it wins every [drain](#g-drain) by attachment order: a clean, deterministic override for exactly the grab duration.
+- **Drag against the stream** — the user grabs the `u_cmd` slider while the joystick streams.
+Under per-slot cells and the batch stack, each [frame](#g-frame)'s conflict resolves by last-store/last-push wall-clock order (row 24).
+With 16.7 ms renders against 10 ms polls, the applied input alternates between drag value and ramp on the cadence beat, the filter visibly wobbles, and the pattern differs run to run.
+The [trace](#g-trace) replays any given run exactly; the behavior is still a timing artifact.
+Under per-device cells the GUI stages in every drag frame: ≥ one render per 20 ms frame, plus the active-widget contract.
+The GUI therefore wins every [drain](#g-drain) (the frame-top swap that publishes staged device inputs into the root slots) by attachment order.
+That win is a clean, deterministic override for exactly the grab duration.
 Same user code, qualitatively different physics.
-- **Edits while paused**: per-slot cell — the user's `u_cmd` edit is overwritten by the still-polling joystick ~10 ms later; the knob visibly snaps back and the edit never applies.
-Batch stack — the edit is buried under newer pushes, and the pending chain grows at the polling rate (~10³ nodes per 10 s pause) with every [peek](#g-peek) walking it.
-Per-device cell — the edit holds in the GUI's own cell across the pause (the knob keeps it, [§9.7][s9-7] peek rule), merges with the `τ` edit (the sparse-accumulation case), and applies at the un-pause drain — for one deterministic frame before the joystick reclaims the slot, which is the honest semantics of one-shot editing a streamed input.
+- **Edits while paused.** Under per-slot cells, the user's `u_cmd` edit is overwritten by the still-polling joystick ~10 ms later (row 24); the knob visibly snaps back and the edit never applies.
+Under the batch stack, the edit is buried under newer pushes, and the pending chain grows at the polling rate — ~10³ nodes per 10 s pause — with every [peek](#g-peek) walking that chain (row 24).
+Under per-device cells, the `u_cmd` edit holds in the GUI's own cell across the pause, the knob keeping the edit by the [§9.7][s9-7] peek rule.
+That edit merges with the `τ` edit — the sparse-accumulation case — and applies at the un-pause drain, for one deterministic frame before the joystick reclaims the slot.
+That one-frame application is the honest semantics of one-shot editing a streamed input.
 The uncontested `τ` edit works under all three shapes.
-- **Corrections the exercise forced**: the sparse-writer lost-write hazard is specific to one-cell-per-device layouts (per-slot cells cannot lose independent-slot writes — the CAS merge is per-device cells' antidote, not a general need); and the batch stack's conflict order is temporal, not an attachment-order policy — only per-device cells make precedence a rule rather than a race.
+- **Corrections the exercise forced.** The sparse-writer lost-write hazard is specific to one-cell-per-device layouts: per-slot cells cannot lose independent-slot writes; the CAS merge is per-device cells' antidote, not a general need.
+And the batch stack's conflict order is temporal, not an attachment-order policy (row 24).
-- **Discoveries**: the active-widget contract, and the [port](#g-port)-resolution answer to panel reuse ([§9.7][s9-7]) — prompted by asking how the filter's panel survives the filter becoming an embedded [component](#g-component) with `u_cmd` driven by another component (the `Cessna172Xv0` → `Xv1` throttle situation).
+- **Discoveries.** Two: the active-widget contract, and the [port](#g-port)-resolution answer to panel reuse ([§9.7][s9-7]) — prompted by asking how the filter's panel survives the filter becoming an embedded [component](#g-component) with `u_cmd` driven by another component.
+That embedded-filter case is the `Cessna172Xv0` → `Xv1` throttle situation.
-- **Note**: under slot exclusivity ([§9.3][s9-3]) the contested-`u_cmd`
-  scenario cannot arise — a second writer on `u_cmd` is an attach-time error.
-  What the test settles is therefore the cell *shapes*: atomicity, [coalescing](#g-coalescing), pause behavior and the peek rule.
-Its conflict-precedence comparison and the active-widget stage-every-pass contract ([§9.7][s9-7]) describe a contested-slot world the design does not have.

 ### 15.4 The interactive C172X demo: the periphery under load